Video Anomaly Detection in 10 Years: A Survey and Outlook: Related work

-Moreover, the research provides a comprehensive analysis of performance evaluation methodologies, covering aspects such as the choice of datasets, computational infrastructure, evaluation criteria, and performance metrics.
-Another recent work by Pang \textit{et al.} \cite{pang2021deep} focused on deep learning techniques for anomaly detection and explored various challenges within the anomaly detection (AD) problem.
+Another work by Pang \textit{et al.} \cite{pang2021deep} focused on deep learning techniques for anomaly detection and explored various challenges within the anomaly detection (AD) problem.
 These challenges included issues such as class imbalance in the data, complex anomaly detection, the presence of noisy instances in weakly supervised AD methods, and more.
 They discussed how deep learning methods offer solutions to these diverse challenges.
 To structure their analysis, Pang \textit{et al.} introduced a hierarchical taxonomy for categorizing deep anomaly detection methods.
 This taxonomy comprised three principal categories: deep learning for feature extraction, learning feature representations of normality, and end-to-end anomaly score learning.
 Additionally, they provided 11 fine-grained subcategories from a modeling perspective.

+In their research, Mohammad Baradaran and Robert Bergevin \cite{baradaran2024critical} delve deeply into the semi-supervised VAD approaches, focusing on scenarios where labeled anomaly data is limited.
+They emphasize the role of feature extractors in these contexts, highlighting their ability to differentiate intricate patterns within video data by capturing crucial spatial and temporal details.
+These feature extractors are pivotal for detecting anomalies in semi-supervised tasks, where the model learns predominantly from an extensive set of normal data.
+The authors conduct an experimental analysis to shed light on the strengths and weaknesses of various VAD methods.
+They categorize the DL semi-supervised approaches into six distinct types: reconstruction, prediction, memorization, object-centric, segmentation, and multi-task learning-based methods.
+For each category, they provide a comprehensive examination of the strengths and shortcomings, particularly focusing on the effectiveness of different feature extraction techniques.

+Another recently published survey paper by Nomica \textit{et al.} \cite{choudhry2023comprehensive} provides an in-depth analysis of machine learning techniques for detecting anomalies in video surveillance systems.
+It categorizes these methods into supervised, semi-supervised, and unsupervised approaches, highlighting their strengths, weaknesses, and applicability.
+However, it does not address the critical differences between feature types—such as temporal, spatial, textual, and hybrid features.
+These differences significantly influence the choice of feature extractors, impacting the effectiveness of the detection models.
+Additionally, it significantly overlooks the topic of Vision-Language Models as feature extractors.
+In contrast, our work provides an in-depth analysis that encompasses all these aspects, offering a comprehensive understanding of their impact on anomaly detection models.

+A very recently published survey paper in 2024 by Yang \textit{et al.} \cite{liu2023generalized} categorizes the VAD approaches into unsupervised, Weakly-supervised, fully unsupervised, and supervised VAD.
+It highlights their strengths, such as improved feature extraction and detailed object analysis, while also noting the importance of handling spatiotemporal features and illumination changes.
+Although the survey provides an extensive comparison of different VAD methodologies, it notably omits the discussion of Vision-Language Models as feature extractors, a growing area of interest in the field.